justshabir/User-Management-Module---Backend-repository/README.md

 2. `npm run lint` to lint the folders using eslint
 3. `npm run format:write` to format the code to the configure structure using prettier
 4. `npm run dev` to start the applicaition in development mode

+create a .env file and copy content in .env.example into it... use can make changes to the configuration as you needed